ian-quinn/manicotti/README.md

 ```
 manicotti
 ├ /Demo
 │ ├ *.dwg             - DWG file for testing
+│ ├ *.jpg             - Screenshot
-│ └ *.gif     - Example movie
+│ └ *.dll             - Plugin DLL (Revit 2022)
 └ /Manicotti
   ├ /Properties       - Assembly info
   ├ /Resources
   │ ├ /ico            - Button icon files
   │ ├ /lib            - Teigha DLL files
-  │ └ /rfa    - Default Revit family files
+  │ └ /rfa            - Revit family files
   ├ /Util
   │ └ *.cs            - Utility methods
   ├ /Views
-  ├ ├ *.xaml  - View document
+  ├ ├ *.xaml          - WPF View document
   │ └ *.cs
-  ├ Manicotti.csproj  - Project configuration XML
+  ├ Manicotti.csproj  - Configuration XML
   ├ Manicotti.sln     - VS solution file
   ├ App.cs            - Entry point
   ├ *.cs              - Class library
   └ Manicotti.addin   - Application manifest
 ```

 ## Test the Revit Add-in
 Test the demo by Revit 2022 (en-US) with all default family libraries installed.
 The default folder for Revit Add-in is `C:\ProgramData\Autodesk\Revit\Addins\2022\` , or `C:\Users\$username$\AppData\Roaming\Autodesk\Revit\Addins\2022\`.
 The build events of the Visual Studio project will copy all necessary files to that directory after you build the source code.
-In case that you don't have VS, you need to create the plugin files manually under that directory.
+In case that you don't have VS, you need to copy those plugin files manually under that directory.
 Like this:
 ```
 ProgramData\Autodesk\Revit\Addins\2022\
 ├ /Manicotti
 │ ├ TD_*.dll        - Copy from /Resources/lib
 │ └ Manicotti.dll   - Copy from /Demo
-└ Manicotti.addin
+└ Manicotti.addin   - Copy from /Manicotti
 ```
 Then start Revit and (video [ref](https://www.bilibili.com/video/BV17N4y1F7c1/?vd_source=9cd60edb139ebf7808403a2205ee49a1)):
-- Insert -> Link CAD -> `Demo\Link_floor.dwg`
+- Insert -> Link CAD -> `...\Demo\Link_floor.dwg`
-- Manicotti -> Settings (check all .rfa files are loaded)
+- Manicotti -> Settings (check if all .rfa files are loaded)
 - Manicotti -> Build up model on all Levels
 - Select the linked DWG in the floorplan view (process takes almost 1min)

 ## Compile the source code
 The Manicotti add-in has been tested against Revit 2022.
 To apply it to other versions you need to rebuild it with correct .NET Framework.
 Revit 2022/2021 - .NET **4.8**
 Revit 2020/2019 - .NET 4.7
 Revit 2018      - .NET 4.6

 **REFERENCE** | The project hosts two external references, `RevitAPI.dll` and `RevitAPIUI.dll`.
 You can locate them under `...\Autodesk\Revit 2022\`